ernest-bruce/human-internet/humanity/humanity.md

 [datapod_host]: #datapod_host "service provider that houses and provides access to datapods"

+### dEnviron
+dEnviron is the lowest software layer of Peoples·OS, and it provides the essential digital services used by digital organisms living in a device

+[dEnviron]: #denviron "software in Peoples·OS that provides the essential services used by digital organisms"

+### device_context
+the device_context is the state of the owners device environment at a particular time
+· it represents the state of the owners current interactions with Hedy (and other digital organisms)

+[device_context]: #device_context "state of the owners device environment at a particular time"

+### digital_agent
+a ditital_organism created by a data_specialist to get or manage personal_data to which the data_owner has authorized the specialist to access

+[digital_agent]: #digital_agent "digital organism created by a data specialist to get or manage personal data"

 ### digital_experience
 a set of capabilities, interfaces, and interactions that is composed from the preferences and history of an entity (a person or organization) that works with data, interacts with other entities, or both

 [digital_experience]: #digital_experience "capabilities and interfaces an entity can use thru its digital devices composed from its preferences and history"

+### digital_organism
+a digital_organism is a smart, reliable, and secure software component that operates in Peoples·OS

+[digital_organism]: #digital_organism "smart, reliable, and secure software component that operates in Peoples·OS"

 ### entity_data